cockroachdb/docs/v21.2/make-queries-fast.md

 - [Cluster topology](#cluster-topology): As a distributed system, CockroachDB requires you to trade off latency vs. resiliency.
 This requires choosing the right cluster topology for your needs.

 {{site.data.alerts.callout_info}}
-If you aren't sure whether SQL statement performance needs to be improved on your cluster, see [Identify slow statements](query-behavior-troubleshooting.html#identify-slow-statements).
+If you aren't sure whether SQL statement performance needs to be improved on a cluster, see [Identify slow statements](query-behavior-troubleshooting.html#identify-slow-statements).
 {{site.data.alerts.end}}

 ## SQL statement performance